Iman-Malhi/cse15l-lab-reports/lab1.md

 **Part III: Trying Some Commands**

 Ater remotely connecting, you should be able to practice using some commands.
-Try the following commands in the terminal: cd ~, cd, ls -lat, ls -a, ls <directory> (<directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc and abc is another group members' username), cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/, and cat /home/linux/ieng6/cs15lsp23/public/hello.txt.
+Try the following commands in the terminal: cd ~, cd, ls -lat, ls -a, cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/, and cat /home/linux/ieng6/cs15lsp23/public/hello.txt.
 Also try the commands cd, ls, pwd, mkdir, and cp in different ways to learn what these specific commands do.
 ![Image](3.png)